 Tip!
 Playa del Amour (Lover’s Beach), at the base of El Arco, is a great spot for snorkelling and a picnic, bring a hamper with you.

 About an hour north of Cabo San Lucas is the pueblo magico (‘magical town’) of Todos Santos.
 Once a major source of sugar-cane production, today it’s a sleepy colonial town home to historic buildings, charming plazas and dozens of art galleries.

 Nearby is Playa los Carritos, a pretty strip of sand with a surfy vibe that’s good for paddling.
 Sadly, one end of the beach has fallen foul of some unattractive real estate development.
 Ignore this and head to Hacienda Cerritos instead, a 10-room boutique hotel with a wonderful terrace from where you can look for whales.

 Tip!
 We stayed at Hotel Casa Tota, a fantastic hotel in the town centre that’s also home to one of the best restaurants in Todos Santos.

 Surfing is a big draw for Baja and world-famous Zippers is one of the most popular breaks.
 Located just west of San Jose del Cabo, Zippers is for serious surfers only, not least because you’ll have to fight the crowds for position!
-But even if you’re not a surfer, it’s a fun place to come and watch from shore as folk master the waves.
+But even if you’re not a surfer, it’s a fun place to come and watch the pros catch waves.

 Tip!
 Remember to bring a picnic.